Data Exports: Account Opening

 account_statusString: current status of the account.
 Possible values:

-• CANCELLED: the application was cancelled before an account has been created;
+• CANCELLED: the application was cancelled before an account was created

-• PENDING: the application regarding that account is still undergoing the opening process.
+• PENDING: the account opening process is still in progress

 PENDING